torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 Overrides /proc/sys/vm/swappiness for the particular group.
 The tunable in the root cgroup corresponds to the global swappiness setting.

-Please note that unlike during the global reclaim, limit reclaim enforces that 0 swappiness really prevents from any swapping even if there is a swap storage available.
-This might lead to memcg OOM killer if there are no file pages to reclaim.
+Please yeste that unlike during the global reclaim, limit reclaim enforces that 0 swappiness really prevents from any swapping even if there is a swap storage available.
+This might lead to memcg OOM killer if there are yes file pages to reclaim.

 5.4 failcnt
 -----------